 - Gently pat the area clean and dry, rather than rubbing.

-- If you use wipes, choose mild ones while your baby is fighting diaper rash.
-Try to avoid those with fragrances or alcohol while your little one's skin is irritated.
+- If you use wipes, choose mild ones.
+Try to avoid those with fragrances or alcohol.
 Or use a clean, soft washcloth.

 - Be sure the area is completely clean and dry before putting on a fresh diaper.

 - Try a squirt bottle to wash the area well, without rubbing sore skin.

 - Let your baby go diaper-free as much as possible.
 Airing out the diaper zone helps a baby's skin heal faster.
 To avoid a mess, do it right after a bowel movement.

 These products aim to soothe a baby's sore skin or create a protective barrier -- or both.

 - Smooth on cream or ointment to your baby's clean, dry bottom before putting on a clean diaper.
 Look for zinc oxide or petrolatum (petroleum jelly) on the ingredients list.

 - If you use baby powder, keep it away from your baby's face.
 The talc or cornstarch in the powder can cause breathing problems.
 Place it in your hand, then apply it to the diaper area.

 Skip the steroid creams you find in the drug store (hydrocortisone) unless your doctor tells you to use one.
 They can irritate your baby's bottom even more if used incorrectly.